According to the BBC's

 He has responsibility for a significant film division and is the focal point for talent management across the whole of the BBC.

-But what does all that actually mean?
-Rachel Cooke in The Observer spent a day with him in an attempt to find out.
+The Observer spent a day with him in an attempt to find out.

 I would say that the greater part of his job involves talking: on the phone, in meetings, at parties.
 In some respects, he is a human vacuum cleaner, sucking up ideas as if they were so much dust.
 In others, he is the great soother.
 Perhaps because he can be sensitive to criticism himself, he is adept at making others feel good about their own contributions.
 In an organisation as huge, political and potentially bitchy as the BBC, I imagine even a bit of this goes a long way.
 He genuinely wants to make a difference and the idea of doing so, after all these years, still excites him.